 Student bullying behaviour will be responded to consistently with Wodonga West Children’s Centre’s Bullying policy.

-When a student acts in breach of the behaviour standards of our school community, Wodonga West Children’s Centre School will institute a staged response, consistent with the Department’s Student Engagement and Inclusion Guidelines.
+When a student acts in breach of the behaviour standards of our school community, Wodonga West Children’s Centre School will institute a staged response, consistent with the Department’s Student Engagement and Inclusion Guidelines and Behaviour policy.
 Where appropriate, parents will be informed about the inappropriate behaviour and the disciplinary action taken by teachers and other school staff.

+Our school considers, explores and implement positive and non-punitive interventions to support student behaviour before considering disciplinary measures such as detention, withdrawal of privileges or withdrawal from class.

 Disciplinary measures that may be used as part of a staged response to inappropriate behaviour in combination with other engagement and support strategies to ensure that factors that may have contributed to the student’s behaviour are identified and addressed.
 Disciplinary measures at our school will be applied fairly and consistently.

 The school has clearly defined what will constitute minor and major behaviour and is included in the chart below.